- Smog: what is it exactly?

-London type smog, which emerges in winter months in cities of temperate zone areas (e.g., most of Europe, northern parts of US).
+London-type smog, which emerges in winter months in cities of temperate zone areas (e.g., most of Europe and northern parts of the US).
 It contains mostly toxic substances that are created during the burning of coal or other fuels.

 Los Angeles type smog, or photochemical smog, emerges in summer months in subtropical climate zones.
-Most common sources include vehicle engines and oil refineries.
+The most common sources include vehicle engines and oil refineries.
 The substances emitted by them to the atmosphere undergo additional photochemical reactions when exposed to sunlight.
-This way aldehydes, ozone, peroxyacyl nitrates, and other hydrocarbons are produced.
+This way, aldehydes, ozone, peroxyacyl nitrates, and other hydrocarbons are produced.

 Do you know what you're breathing with?

-- sulphur oxides (SO₂) and nitrogen oxides (NO₂), which cause precipitations of acid rains when mixed with atmospheric water,
+- Sulfur oxides (SO₂) and nitrogen oxides (NO₂), which cause precipitations of acid rains when mixed with atmospheric water,

-- soot and dusts – including particulate matter (PM).
+- Soot and dust – including particulate matter (PM).

 Particulates PM₂.₅ or maybe PM₁₀?
 What is it all about?

 Particulates present in smog are bonded particles of different substances.
-Most commonly detected types include: polycyclic aromatic hydrocarbons (including carcinogenic benzo[a]pyrene), heavy metals, dioxins, furans.
+The most commonly detected types include polycyclic aromatic hydrocarbons (including carcinogenic benzo[a]pyrene), heavy metals, dioxins, and furans.
 Scientists measure concentrations of particulates of different sizes in the air.
 Particulates PM₁₀ are less than 10 micrometers in diameter.
 For comparison, a typical human hair has a diameter of 60 micrometers.
-Particulates PM₁₀ accumulate mainly in a throat, larynx, and trachea.
+Particulates PM₁₀ accumulate mainly in the throat, larynx, and trachea.
 Particulates PM₂.₅ with a diameter of under 2.5 micrometers are even more dangerous.
-Such a small size lets them pass freely through the nose, throat, larynx, trachea, and bronchi and get to alveoli of lungs where they can accumulate and enter the blood.
+Such a small size lets them pass freely through the nose, throat, larynx, trachea, and bronchi and get to the alveoli of the lungs, where they can accumulate and enter the blood.
 It has been shown in recent, that they can even get into our brains!

 Air quality standards in Europe

 The problem of polluted air, commonly known as smog, is present in the whole world.
-Are you aware of the consequences of breathing with air that contains harmful, chemical compounds?
+Are you aware of the consequences of breathing air that contains harmful chemical compounds?
 What are the permissible concentrations of such substances?

-EEA has gathered data from the about 2,900 air quality monitoring stations located in 39 countries and prepared anof air quality in Europe from 2000 to 2016.
-Results are not very attractive, because there are six different air elements that concentration exceeded air quality standards in last years.
-Recently, the most dangerous are (concerning the ):
+EEA has gathered data from about 2,900 air quality monitoring stations located in 39 countries and prepared anof air quality in Europe from 2000 to 2016.
+Results are not very attractive because there are six different air elements whose concentration exceeded air quality standards in the last years.
+The most dangerous are (concerning the ):